Chapter 7:

 business" that is found in the IRC itself:

-Trade or Business. -- The term "trade
+Trade or Business.

-or business" includes the performance of the functions of a public office.
+-- The term "trade or business" includes the performance of the

 [IRC 7701(a)(26)]

-The Informer has come to the same conclusion,
+The Informer has come to the same

-after years of research.
-All of this
+conclusion, after years of research.
+All

-thing: government employment.
-If you
+simple thing: government employment.
+If

-work for the federal government, even if you are a nonresident alien, the
+you work for the federal government, even if you are a nonresident alien, the

 Congress reserves the power to define that work as a "privilege", the